-While most of the Company's operations are in Canada and transacted in Canadian dollars, the Company does have 16 corporate stores in the U.S., along with 34 US franchise locations.
-In addition, the Company sources some of its merchandise out of the U.S. and as such, the Company's Canadian operations have U.S. denominated cash and payables balances.
+The Company sources some of its merchandise out of the U.S. and as such, the Company's Canadian operations have U.S. denominated cash and payables balances.
 As a result, the Company has both foreign exchange transaction and translation risk.

-Foreign currency risk was not material in 2011 due to the relatively small size of our U.S. operations, however as these operations continue to grow, this risk could become material.
-In addition, although easyhome has significant U.S. denominated purchases, the Company has historically been able to price our lease transactions to compensate for the impact of foreign currency fluctuations on our purchases.
+Foreign currency risk was not material in 2012.
+Although easyhome has significant U.S. denominated purchases, the Company has historically been able to price its lease transactions to compensate for the impact of foreign currency fluctuations on its purchases.
 The Company currently does not actively manage foreign currency risk and transacts in foreign currencies on a spot basis.